ucfopen/Materia/docker/README.md

 docker compose up -d
 ```

-The `-d` flag for compose runs the containers in a detached state, so a terminal session for the compose process doe not need to persist.
+The `-d` flag for compose runs the containers in a detached state, so a terminal session for the compose process does not need to persist.

 ## Upgrading Materia in Production